 Water, power, and wastewater utilities in coastal regions are faced with significant climate adaptation challenges as they typically own and manage the majority of buried infrastructure.
-The American Samoa Power Authority (ASPA) is the sole provider of all three of the aforementioned services in AS and thus faces the unique challenges of managing a large number of critical assets in an isolated location that is especially vulnerable to climate change (Kumar and Taylor, 2015).
+The American Samoa Power Authority (ASPA) is the sole provider of all three of the aforementioned services in AS and thus faces the unique challenges of managing a large number of critical assets in an isolated location that is especially vulnerable to climate change (Kumar and Taylor, 2015; Han et al., 2019).
 While ASPA manages utilities across multiple islands in the territory, the economically and politically important Pago Pago Harbor area is one of the most vulnerable areas to GWI.
 The land fronting the harbor holds a large concentration of infrastructure built on or under coastal plains that lie just above sea level.
 These assets include approximately 91 km of subsurface water lines, 42 km of below ground wastewater lines, 20 km of buried power lines, and 76 km of roads.
 In addition, there are eight sewer-system lift stations, five water main booster stations, 2,400 individual mapped buildings, and 1,330 water meters located in the inner harbor area as well.
 ASPA has already reported instances of inundated sewer lines and corroded manholes, thought to be a consequence of currently rising sea levels (W. Hua-Hsien, personal communication Dec.
 2021).
 There are also many other subsurface assets in AS that are vulnerable to negative effects of GWI for which no data currently exists such as On-Site Disposal Systems and underground fuel storage tanks.
 In order for policy makers and utility providers to plan resiliently and to adapt to SLR, decision makers need accurate information regarding the projected locations and impacts of SLR.
 While surface flooding estimates from bathtub-type models are simple to produce and very informative, they miss a key component of the total flooding threat.
 A better understanding of how the built environment interacts with the compounded threats from climate change can help to mitigate risk to property and can amount to significant cost savings in the long-term.